JeroTan/sdi_front-end-challenge-1/Readme.md

 ### Overview:
-    JS framework: React
+- JS framework: React
-    CSS framework: TailwindCSS
+- CSS framework: TailwindCSS
-    Bundler: Webpack
+- Bundler: Webpack

 ### For the project to start use the command:
+To install all the project dependencies.
 ```
 npm install
 ```
-To install all the project dependencies.
+Then use the,

 ```
 npm run dev